Getting Started: Initial Planning Aspects

 Internship and service learning programs also charge fees for placements, housing, etc. Some programs offer scholarships to their own participants, and there are some grants and scholarships available (see Funding Global Experiences).
 Again, it should be emphasized that students begin planning early to meet the financial needs of their global experience.

 Students enrolled in more than 18 credit hours per term must pay additional tuition fees.
 Because courses with global travel components can provide more credit hours than traditional courses, it's important to consider when you will incorporate global study into your program.
 Any student considering one of these options should pay particular attention to the timing and tuition cost issues when discussing their plans with advisors.

 As you begin to consider a global experience, one question to ask yourself is whether the ability to earn academic credit is important to you or not.
 Those programs that provide the opportunity to earn credit are called "curricular experiences" and are often referred to as "study abroad" opportunities.
 Those opportunities that do not allow the participant to earn academic credit are called "co-curricular experiences" and often are categorized as internship, volunteer or service opportunities.

 For many spring/summer study abroad (curricular) experiences, the credits earned may be counted towards program requirements or as electives.
 However, the fact that they are in addition to fall and/or winter term courses makes the need for credit less urgent for nursing students.
-On the co-curricular front, there are plenty of challenging and fulfilling opportunities to intern or volunteer abroad, from U-M’s Project SERVE to research internships.
+On the co-curricular front, there are plenty of challenging and fulfilling opportunities to intern or volunteer abroad.
 These experiences can greatly enhance both professional and personal development.